Subfly/subfly_website/content/apps/yaba/eula.md

 ## 11. Entire Agreement

-This EULA, together with the MIT License, constitutes the entire agreement between you and the Licensor regarding the Software.
+This EULA, together with the AGPL-3 license, constitutes the entire agreement between you and the Licensor regarding the Software.

 ## 12. Contact Information